Progressive Multifocal Leukoencephalopathy (PML) is a rare disease that gets worse over time. It leads to damage of the brain cells.

 If the immune system becomes weak, the virus can begin to cause problems.
 The virus attacks the coating around the brain cells called myelin.
 Messages can't be passed between brain cells without myelin.

-PML is most common in people with suppressed immune systems.
-Suppressed immune systems may be the result of:
+PML is most common in people who have problems with their immune system.
+These problems may be from:

 AIDS Information, Education, Action, Awareness

 NINDS progressive multifocal leukoencephalopathy information page.
 National Institute of Neurological Disorders and Stroke website.
 Available at https://www.ninds.nih.gov/Disorders/All-Disorders/Progressive-Multifocal-Leukoencephalopathy-Information-Page.
 Accessed April 4, 2018.

 Progressive multifocal leukoencephalopathy.
 EBSCO DynaMed Plus website.
 Available at: http://www.dynamed.com/topics/dmp~AN~T116949/Progressive-multifocal-leukoencephalopathy-PML.
 Updated December 1, 2017.
 Accessed April 4, 2018.

 Progressive multifocal leukoencephalopathy (PML).
 AETC National Resource Center website.
 Available at: http://aidsetc.org/resource/progressive-multifocal-leukoencephalopathy-pml.
 Updated May 1, 2013.
 Accessed April 4, 2018.